 |Scrambled eggs, cooked to a creamy perfection with butter and heavy cream and by constant and gentle stirring, tossed at the end with fresh flat leaf parsley and chives.|

-Creamy Scrambled Eggs with Garden Fresh HerbsThese creamy eggs were featured in the Spring menu section of the April 2010 issue of Good Housekeeping magazine, and it reminded me of how delicious eggs are with herbs freshly clipped out of the garden.
+Creamy Scrambled Eggs with Garden Fresh HerbsThese creamy eggs were featured in the Spring menu section of the April 2010 issue of Good Housekeeping magazine, and it reminded me of how delicious eggs are with herbs, freshly clipped right out of the garden.

 If you don't have room for a big vegetable garden, at least put in one small, raised bed or some containers of basic herbs that you enjoy.
 When you can walk out your door and snip off some fresh chives, flat leaf parsley, oregano, thyme, or basil to use in a recipe, you'll be so glad you did.
 I am absolutely no gardening expert by any means, but if you are interested, you can click over to my other blog to check out my crazy escapades.
 Over there I show you step by step how I built my very first raised bed, square foot gardens, one of which is a bed of basic herbs, and you'll see my ongoing efforts to have fresh veggies in the backyard.

 I have also been the recent benefactor of a good source of farm fresh eggs and I was also just notified that I was one of the winners of a year's supply of Eggland's Best eggs for my Healthier Huevos Rancheros contribution in the Foodbuzz Tastemaker program.
-I could not be a happier girl because I love eggs - and they are such a great nutritional powerhouse.
+I could not be a happier girl because I love eggs and eat them just about every morning for breakfast in some form - and they are such a great nutritional powerhouse.
 What better way to combine farm fresh eggs and fresh garden herbs, than these wonderful creamy scrambled eggs.